TristanLee187/Trading_Model/README.md

                         model type/architecture to use -t {1m,1d}, --time_interval {1m,1d}
-                        time interval data to train on -l {price,signal}, --label {price,signal}
+                        time interval data to train on -d TRAIN_DATA, --train_data TRAIN_DATA
+                        if set, path to file containing X and y sequence data -l {price,signal}, --label {price,signal}
                         labels to use for each instance -e ERROR, --error ERROR
                         error (loss) function to use (required for regression, ignored if classification) -r RESUME, --resume RESUME
-                        if set, path to a model to resume training on (only works for NNs)
+                        if set, path to a model to resume training on (only works for NNs) -p EPOCHS, --epochs EPOCHS
+                        number of training epochs for the NN models (defaults to 20)
 ```
 Note that though the output says the arguments are optional, most are actually required.

 ## My Results
 My most successful regression model (predicting the next day's price) mostly predicted a price pretty close to the previous day's price. `./plots/v3` has some example plots for both daily and minute data of ground truth versus predicted prices illustrating this.
 Visually, this type of prediction manifects as a small gap between the ground truth and predictions, with the predictions chasing the previous day's price (in general, anyway).
-Outside of this, the model appears to give importance to a "momentum" of the previous days' prices; for instance, if price increased for 3 consecutive days, the model "adds" some positive amount to its prediction. `./plots/final/prices` includes regression plots where the predicted price follows the previous day a bit less than shown in `./plots/v3`.
+Outside of this, the model appears to give importance to a "momentum" of the previous days' prices; for instance, if price increased for 3 consecutive days, the model "adds" some positive amount to its prediction. `./plots/final/prices` includes additional plots.

-My most successful classification models (predicting buy, sell, or do nothing signals) had mixed performance across different tickers. `./plots/final/signals` has example plots of some successful (AAPL and NVDA) and unsuccessful (SBUX) predictions.
+My most successful classification models (predicting buy, sell, or do nothing signals) had mixed performance across different tickers. `./plots/final/signals` has example plots of some successful (AAPL and TSLA) and unsuccessful (NKE and SBUX) predictions.
 I used a simple strategy that soley depends on the predicted signals and consists of just buying/selling the stock (not options): buy a stock whenever there's a buy signal, or sell all stock whenever there's a sell signal, and do nothing otherwise.
-Using this strategy produced a 4.82% and 5.55% profit using Transformer and Random Forest models, respectively, when averaged across all tickers (in my case the S&P 100 companies).
+Using this strategy produced a 10.61% and 5.55% profit using Transformer and Random Forest models, respectively, when averaged across all tickers (in my case the S&P 100 companies).
+The Transformer model in particular seems to predict no buy actions for many companies, with most of its profit coming from choosing a relatively small number of tickers.